naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 Track and visualize your WordPress site's revenue from ads, affiliate links, and digital product sales in one dashboard.

 ## Features
-- Add revenue entries for ads, affiliate links, or digital products
-- Visualize revenue data with interactive charts
+- Unified revenue dashboard
-- Easy-to-use admin interface
+- Visual bar chart for income streams
+- Easy integration with popular monetization plugins

 ## Installation
-1. Upload the plugin folder to the `/wp-content/plugins/` directory
+1. Upload the plugin file to your WordPress plugins directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin from the WordPress admin panel.
-3. Access the dashboard under 'Revenue Tracker' in the admin menu
+3. Access the dashboard under "Revenue Tracker" in the admin menu.

 ## Setup
-- No additional setup required.
-Start adding revenue data right away.
+No additional setup required.
+The plugin displays sample data by default.
+For real data, integrate with your ad, affiliate, and product sales plugins.

 ## Usage
-- Go to Revenue Tracker in your admin panel
-- Fill in the date, source, and amount
-- Click 'Add Revenue' to record your earnings
-- View your revenue chart for insights
+Visit the Revenue Tracker dashboard to view your income streams.
+The chart updates automatically as new revenue data is recorded.

-## Requirements
+## Support
-- WordPress 5.0 or higher
-- JavaScript enabled in your browser
+For support and feature requests, contact the plugin author.